bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Now that we have a working project which is great, and we had some errors and that\'s normal and I\'m glad they appeared here for me because they\'ll certainly appear for you.
-It\'s very easy to end up with little mistakes whether you spelled something wrong or use the wrong ID.
-There\'s a lot of moving parts with little web application, even one small like this.
-You have your HTML with IDs things you\'re hooking into.
-You have the styles where there\'s different elements that are affecting the way the page looks, and then in the script, you\'re manipulating many times both of those things on the fly.
+Now that we have a working project which is great, and we had some errors and that&apos;s normal and I&apos;m glad they appeared here for me because they&apos;ll certainly appear for you.
+It&apos;s very easy to end up with little mistakes whether you spelled something wrong or use the wrong ID.
+There&apos;s a lot of moving parts with little web application, even one small like this.
+You have your HTML with IDs things you&apos;re hooking into.
+You have the styles where there&apos;s different elements that are affecting the way the page looks, and then in the script, you&apos;re manipulating many times both of those things on the fly.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->